[Sasaoka] Gourd-shaped Kiribashi shears (Right-handed) [SSK030302]

 Item Description

-Producing district Kochi, Japan [Sasaoka]
+Origin Kochi, Japan [Sasaoka]

 Handedness Right-handed

-Full Length about 210 mm =8.27 inch
+Overall Length about 210 mm =8.27 inch

-Edge length 66 mm = 2.60 inch (From the center of a bolt to the edge of a blade)
+Edge Length 66 mm = 2.60 inch (From the center of a bolt to the edge of a blade)

-Goods weight about 235g
+Item Weight about 235g

-Packing weight about 295g
+Shipping Weight about 295g

 Other Images